mastorga589/agentic-bte/docs/setup/MCP_SETUP.md

 ## Available MCP Tools

-Once configured, your MCP client will have access to these biomedical research tools:
+Once configured, your MCP client will have access to these powerful biomedical research tools:

 ### 1. `bio_ner`
 Extract and link biomedical entities from natural language text.